How to Sell a Group Program on Your Website

 • What’s included — the modules, resources, calls, community access, or bonuses.
 People want to know what they’re buying.

-• Who it’s not for — this is often left out, but it’s one of the most trust-building things you can put on a sales page.
-It shows confidence and helps self-select the right buyers in and the wrong ones out.
+• Who it’s not for — often left out, but one of the most trust-building things on a sales page.
+It shows confidence and helps the right buyers self-select in and the wrong ones out.

-• FAQs — especially around format, time commitment, and what happens after they enroll.
+• FAQs — especially around format, time commitment, and what happens after enrollment.

 Every single time, the page immediately reads differently.
 The offer feels more like a program and less like a pitch for one-to-one time.
-It’s a small shift on the surface, but it closes the gap between what the copy is saying and what the visuals are showing — and buyers notice that, even if they can’t say why.
+It closes the gap between what the copy says and what the visuals show — and buyers notice, even if they can’t articulate why.

-For a group program, look for opportunities to incorporate brand photos where you’re with other people, working in a group setting, or teaching.
-If you don’t have those yet, quality stock photography that suggests collaboration, learning, or community can work in the interim.
-The goal is for someone to glance at the page and get the right impression before they’ve read a single word.
+The numbers support investing here, too: Digital Applied’s 2026 benchmarks found that displaying credentials, success stories, and verified reviews generates a 127% lift in trust-based conversions, and video elements add an 86% lift.
+If you don’t have group brand photos yet, quality stock photography that suggests collaboration or learning works in the interim.
+The goal is for someone to glance at the page and get the right impression before reading a single word.

 1:1 Service Page vs. Group Program Sales Page